LeetaH666/Notes/papers/CPT_meets_RL.md

   - CPT
     - Use CPT-value as reward.
   - EUT
-    - Use value function $u$ but do not use weighting function $w$.
+    - Use value function $u$ but do not use probability weighting function $w$.
   - AVG
-    - Use neither value function nor weighting function, i.e., just use the simple mean.
+    - Use neither value function nor probability weighting function, i.e., just use the simple mean.
   - Do 100 independent tests, calculate CPT-value of these 3 algos respectively.

 <br>